maliceio/malice/README.md

   --version, -v	print the version

 Commands:
+  scan		Scan a file
-  elk	Start an ELK docker container web	options for web app help	Shows a list of commands or help for one command
+  elk		Start an ELK docker container web		Start, stop Web services plugin	List, install or remove Plugins help		Shows a list of commands or help for one command

 Run 'malice COMMAND --help' for more information on a command.
 ```